 Alison Mowbray finished a creditable ninth in a very, very classy field in the single sculls.

 The demoralised eight, its lineup unchanged from World Cup II and Henley, finished seventh out of eight.
 Chris Dodd wrote in Regatta that following their defeat at Henley, “Sure enough, they became B final material and failed to be selected for the World Championships,” as they hadn’t beaten any full international crews this year.
 A piece published by the Women’s Sports Network observed that this, “Puts a cloud over the boat for its Olympic dream,” as there was only one more place available in the event at the following year’s qualification regatta.

 In the non-Olympic coxless fours event, Claire Fox, Charlotte Hill, Kate Templeton, and Caroline Dring, finished fourth in straight final, 7.78 seconds off the medals.
-They subsequently became the England crew for the Commonwealth Regatta, but only discovering from a journalist in a cafe in Marlow that four from the eight were going to be sent to the Worlds rather than them.
+They subsequently became the England crew for the Commonwealth Regatta, but only discovered from a journalist in a cafe in Marlow that four of the eight were going to be sent to the Worlds rather than them.

-Jane Hall and Tracy Langlands came tenth in the lightweight double, and Kirsten McLelland Brooks, fresh from her impressive performance at Henley, was fifth in the lightweight single sculls, 6.69 seconds off bronze, with Sarah Birch tenth in the same event.
+Jane Hall and Tracy Langlands came tenth in the lightweight double, and Kirsten McClelland-Brooks, fresh from her impressive performance at Henley, won GB selection by coming fifth in the lightweight single sculls, 6.69 seconds off bronze, with Sarah Birch tenth in the same event.

 Malindi Myers and Jo Nitsch won by the lightweight pairs by 13.33 seconds from Katrine McPherson and Katrina Lithgoe, the Scottish pair who were preparing for the Commonwealth Regatta and who finished over eight seconds ahead of the only other entry.

 Final team selection

 3: Sarah Winckless (Walbrook and Royal CC)